 Also, you may want to buy toothbrush with timers that let you know when it’s time to switch teeth; perfect for those of you who normally do a very quick brushing.
 These brushes are also very efficient at removing the biofilm from your teeth and some stains.
 But also, since they are mechanical, if you use too much pressure, they can damage your teeth – so be sure you’re careful not to brush too hard.

 So, when making this decision, it mostly depends on what you’ll actually use.
 Electric toothbrushes can make 30,000 brush strokes per minute.
 But that won’t do much good if you don’t use it.

-If you’re unsure what type of toothbrush works best for you, make an appointment to see your dentist.
-And if you’re one of our patients, we’ll be happy to discuss your options and help you determine which works best for you.
+If you’re unsure what is the best toothbrush for cleaning teeth, make an appointment to see your dentist.
+And if you’re one of our patients, our team will be happy to discuss your options and help you determine which works best for you.

 Just remember, the best toothbrush is the one that you’ll use twice a day.